intel/intel-extension-for-transformers/media/docs/programming_guidelines.md

 ### Define Epilogue

 The fusion of post-operations, such as `bias add`, `relu`, `gelu`,  after GEMM computation can significantly reduce unnecessary memory transitions and greatly improve performance.
-In Intel® XeTLA, the `epilogue` is specifically designed to seamlessly integrate post-operations into the GEMM computation at the register level.Beside the fusion, the `epilogue` is also used to update the buffer `c` or data conversion and fusing with some post-processing ops, such as `bias add`, `relu`, `gelu`,.etc.
+In Intel® XeTLA, the `epilogue` is specifically designed to seamlessly integrate post-operations into the GEMM computation at the register level.
+Beside the fusion, the `epilogue` is also used to update the buffer `c` or data conversion and fusing with some post-processing ops, such as `bias add`, `relu`, `gelu`,.etc.

 ```c++
 template <typename epilogue_policy,